 International airports are usually divided into two sections: top floor for departures and ground floor for arrivals.
-Departures might be divided into different sections according to the airline.
+Departures might be divided into different sections for different airlines.
 Check for your airline’s terminal.
-As you drive into the airport, you will also see a big board that displays airline terminals.
-Your travel agent or airline can also inform you of the terminal.
+As you drive into the airport, you will see a big board that displays airline terminals.
+Your travel agent or airline can also tell you which terminal you will need.

 If you didn’t obtain foreign exchange before arriving, you can collect around $50 to $100 at the airport.
 Make sure some of that money is in $1 denominations.
 You may also want to keep around small amount of local currency for miscellaneous expenses and unforeseen needs.